QUV - The World's Most Widely Used Weathering Tester

 - CR10/cw radiometer - for use only with cool white lamps

 The CR10 and CR10/cw radiometers need to be returned to Q-Lab once per year for an inexpensive recalibration.
 See LW-6008 - Recalibration Return Procedure.
-Our calibration labs are accredited to ISO 17025 by the American Association of Laboratory Accreditation (A2LA) or by UKAS.
+Our calibration labs are accredited to ISO 17025 by the American Association of Laboratory Accreditation (A2LA).
 Calibrations are traceable to the U.S. National Institute of Standards and Technology (NIST).

 Versatile Specimen Mounting

 Standard specimen holders adjust for any thickness up to 20mm (3/4") and allow fast, snap-action specimen mounting.
 Retaining rings provide positive hold-down and do not require that test specimens be cut to close tolerance.

 In addition, custom holders are available for mounting various products, such as lenses, larger specimens, and 3-D components.
 Bottle holders, textile holders and special mountings are also available.
 See LU-8001 - QUV Sample Mounting or the specimen mounting page for more detailed information.

 Water Repurification System

 To significantly reduce the cost of running the QUV tester’s optional water spray system, Q-Lab offers an optional water repurification system that reuses the water that normally would go down the drain.

 Space Saver Frame

 In labs where space is a premium, QUV UV testers can be stacked two-high with space saver frames.
 See LU-0820 - QUV Space Saver Specifications for more detailed information.